 Best for: Side sleepers

-Why it stands out: Wrap-around design pads both sides of your head and chin; the flat back promotes better posture and lets you fold the pillow to use on only one side—perfect for side sleepers who need asymmetric support or to prop into a corner of the seat.
+Why it stands out: A wraparound design that cushions both sides of the head and supports the chin, with a flat back for better posture.
+It can be folded to use on one side, which is handy for side sleepers or propping into a seat corner.

 8. Sarisun — Travel pillow

-Why it stands out: A hybrid pillow and eye mask that can attach to the headrest and keep you upright without leaning into your neighbors.
-The built-in eye cover blocks sunlight, which reduces the number of accessories you need to carry.
-Note: effectiveness depends on seat/headrest design.
+Why it stands out: A hybrid pillow and eye-cover that attaches to the headrest to keep you upright without leaning on neighbors.
+The built-in eye panel blocks light and reduces the number of accessories you need to carry.
+Fit depends on seat/headrest design.

 9. Dot & Dot — Twist memory foam travel pillow

-Why it stands out: A flexible, twistable memory-foam design that can be contoured to many shapes—around the neck, under the head, behind the neck, or as lower-back support.
-Great for restless sleepers who need to shift positions mid-flight.
+Why it stands out: A bendable memory-foam tube you can twist into many shapes—around the neck, beneath the head, behind the neck, or as lumbar support.
+Ideal for fidgety sleepers who change positions.

 10. Travelrest — Ultimate travel pillow